-Unless you’re in an Italian, Chinese or Peruvian restaurant (and possibly even if you are) odds are very good that you’ll be choosing from some variation of the following when you sit down to lunch or dinner.
+Unless you’re in a Chinese restaurant (and possibly even if you are) odds are very good that you’ll be choosing from some variation of the following menu when you sit down to lunch or dinner.

 Arroz con __________

 Arroz con pollo (rice with chicken) is the most common but you’ll also find camarones (shrimp), pulpo (octopus), mariscos (seafood), vegetales or verduras (vegetables), and carne (beef).

 Casado con ____________